galaxyproject/training-material/topics/microbiome/tutorials/visualisation-ampvis/tutorial.md

 > <tip-title>Create a different boxplot</tip-title>
 >
-> * set metadata variable = Period and metadata values = Summer & Winter
+> * Set metadata variable = Period and metadata values = Summer & Winter
 >
 > > <details-title> How it will look like </details-title>
 > >